What legal rights do unmarried parents have?

 You can also apply for orders which prevent the other parent from doing something that you don’t agree with (prohibitive steps order) or deals with a specific issue such as schooling (specific issues order).

-In all circumstances the court’s decision will be based primarily on what is in the best interests of the child.
+In all circumstances, the court’s decision will be based primarily on what is in the best interest of the child.

 If you’re unable to come to an agreement with your child’s mother, you can apply to the family court for a child arrangement order, which will outline where your child will live and when they will spend time with the other parent.
 As part of the child arrangement order, the court may also order that a father should be granted parental responsibility

 When considering a child arrangement order, a court will always ensure the child’s best interests are met.

 Can I apply for my child to live with me?

 The court will generally try and maintain the status quo when deciding who the children should live with and who the child should spend time with.
 Removing a child from the care of the parent who they normally live with on a day to day basis can be very distressing and will often be discouraged, particularly without prior discussion.
 However, if you feel it would be in your child’s best interests to live with you, or you have genuine concerns about the child’s safety and welfare when they are with the parent they live with, this may be necessary.
 You should take legal advice.

 You can make an application to the court for an order that the children live with you.
 This can be on an urgent basis if there are safeguarding concerns.